 a SAS IOM server that is launched in order to fulfill client requests for SAS Stored Processes.
-See also IOM server.

 SAS task

 a logical process that is executed by a SAS session.
 A task can be a procedure, a DATA step, a window, or a supervisor process.